2nd Infantry Division (United Kingdom): Inter-war period

 After the conclusion of fighting, the division advanced into Germany to join the occupation force, the British Army of the Rhine.
 It entered Germany on 9 December and arrived between Düren and Cologne on 27 December.
 On 17 February 1919 the division was demobilised.
 The six regular army battalions within the division, along with the artillery and one engineer unit, were ordered home.
 The division, with the troops remaining in Germany, was re-designated as the Light Division and the 2nd Division ceased to exist.
 On 28 June 1919 the 2nd Division was re-formed in Aldershot, and included the same brigades as before the First World War.

 Second World War

 Battle of France and home defence

+Men of the 2nd Battalion, Royal Norfolk Regiment, man a snow-covered forward trench in France while hand grenades are handed out to other soldiers on 26 January 1940.

-On 3 September 1939 the UK declared war on Germany, in response to the German invasion of Poland.
+On 3 September 1939 the UK declared war on Nazi Germany, in response to the latter's invasion of Poland.
 The division landed at Cherbourg on 21 September 1939 and arrived on the Franco–Belgian border on 3 October.
 Along with the three other divisions of the BEF, it was based east of Lille.
 During the rest of the year and into 1940, the division trained and assisted in the construction of field fortifications.
 David Fraser, a historian and former British general, wrote that the regular formations of the BEF were well-trained in small arms, but lacked tactical skill.
 Though mobile, the formations lacked specialist weapons, ammunition, spare parts, and communication equipment because of the budget cuts of the inter-war period.